AnishDe12020/blog/cl7em3n7a06gy1cnvdoqi7n6v.md

 Additionally, we are going to be looking at gasless NFTs which do not cost any SOL to the receiver to claim.
 Instead, we, the creator of the NFT pre-pay the gas.
 Note that we can get back our SOL if any of the pre-paid SOL remains unused.

-A small disclaimer - CandyPay is still in an early stage and there are some bugs but these are being fixed at a very fast pace.
-If you face any problems, feel free to reach out to the CandyPay team on [their discord server](https://discord.com/invite/VGjPXWUHGT) and they would be happy to assist you :)

 ## Prerequisites
 All of these don't require you to pay any real money.
 - A Solana wallet with Solana pay support.
 You can use [Phantom](https://phantom.app/) or [Solflare](https://solflare.com/), both of which are available for Android, iOS, and as a browser extension as well although you will need the mobile app for Solana pay.